Reltroner/reltroner-studio/content/factions/fractal-civilizations.md

 In every decision, a citizen must choose:
 - Rise to Astralis Pinnacle like Reltronland
 - Refine the past like Depcutland
-- Fall into the abyss with Henchoeway
+- Fall into the abyss with Henchoway
 - Or become a shadow of promise like Depeisit

 **Let this map remind you: The world outside reflects the world within.**